 - 1 tsp. butter

 - 1 can (13.5 oz. size) artichoke hearts, not marinated (I used half a 33 oz. jar of artichoke hearts from Costco.)

 - 2 T half and half or milk (optional)

 - 1 1/2 cups grated Mozzarella (or use a mixture of Mozzarella and other white cheeses such as Swiss, sharp white cheddar, or Provolone)

 - Slice the green onion (or diced 1/4 cup regular onion.)

 - Finely chop the fresh rosemary or crush the dried rosemary.
-(A Mortar and Pestle would be perfect to crush the dried rosemary.)
+(A Mortar and Pestle (affiliate link) would be perfect to crush the dried rosemary.)